 Many parts of the region boast high-tech wine-making, such as Bodegas Baigorri in Samaniego.
 Which looks just like a glass suspended box, with its famous award-winning winery situated just below.
 Then, there is the well-known winery hotel; Marqués de Riscal, designed by Frank Gehry.

 Piedmont is full of superb vineyards and the region also features stunning Michelin-starred restaurants, luxury boutique hotels, and top of the range spa experiences.
 All nestled in scenic hills and the famous Alps – attracting wine lovers from all over the globe.
+In fact, it’s certainly among the top 5 wine regions in Italy.

 Do note, that the major wine-tasting stops will require advance reservations, especially in the busy summer months.
 If you decide to visit Barolo, arrange a trip to the familial Fratelli Barale, that has been operating since 1870.